4 ways to monitor the health of your portfolio

 - A visualisation of your portfolio

 Dividends make up part of your performance returns; if you’re not tracking them, you’re not getting the full picture.
 This is especially true if you participate in a dividend reinvestment plan (DRP/DRIP).

 Sadly, tracking dividends is labour intensive and can be a severe pain in the neck.
-Again, smart tracking technology is the solution to these problems as we can now automatically receive dividend information from the share registries, including tax information and you can enrol an entire holding into a dividend reinvestment plan, or reinvest specific dividends.
+Again, portfolio monitoring software is the solution to these problems as we can now automatically receive dividend information from the share registries, including tax information and you can enrol an entire holding into a dividend reinvestment plan, or reinvest specific dividends.
 Nothing is left open to error.